Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 ### Summary

-This document provides some basic information about the various accuracy estimates available from GPS / GNSS chipsets:
+This document provides some basic information about the 1-sigma accuracy estimates available from GPS / GNSS chipsets:

-- Horizontal and vertical position
+- Horizontal and vertical position (m)
-- Horizontal speed, vertical speed and course
+- Horizontal speed, vertical speed (m/s)
+- Course (degrees)

-These accuracy estimates are quite widely available via NMEA sentences and binary protocols.
-Since around 2016 or 2017 they have also been available on Android and Apple devices, probably accounting for the majority of GPS / GNSS receivers in use today.
+These accuracy estimates are widely available via NMEA sentences and binary protocols.
+Around 2016 or 2017, speed accuracy estimates were also added to Apple and Android devices, which probably account for the majority of GPS / GNSS receivers in use today.

-The majority of the available documentation refers to the estimates being 1-sigma.
-This level of certainty is mentioned in the Android documentation but is absent in the Apple documentation.
-I suspect Apple are multiplying by some factor, possibly doubling to give 2-sigma.
+The majority of the available documentation refers to the accuracy estimates being 1-sigma.
+A 68% confidence level (i.e. 1-sigma) is mentioned in the Android documentation but is absent in the Apple documentation.
+I suspect Apple are multiplying the 1-sigma value provided by the GNSS chipset (e.g. Broadcom, Qualcomm or Intel) by some factor to produce something resembling 2-sigma (95% confidence).

 There is a separate page about the accuracy estimates available from the Android and Apple [location services](../../apis/location.md).